Free home visits

 Amplifiers just boost all sounds.
 So, you'll hear speech loud and background noise loud as well as other soundscapes - all at the same time.
 Here lies the danger, as you may have a hearing loss that needs specific focus in various listening challenges.

 They cannot successfully support a hearing loss – especially a profound hearing loss severe enough to require a powerful and intelligent hearing aid.
 Amplifiers do not require a prescription or hearing test and can be bought online.
-This is why they are commonly referred to as Over the Counter hearing aids or OTC hearing aids.
+This is why they are commonly referred to as Over-the-counter hearing aids or OTC hearing aids.

 For example, frequency-specific hearing loss is not something that can be supported through the amplification of all sounds.
 If you wear an amplifier when you need the support of a hearing aid it can be really dangerous for your future hearing health.
 In fact, in all circumstances – hearing amplifiers should not replace hearing aids.